Hereditary neuropathy with predisposition to pressure palsy

 • The neuropathy associated with organophosphate intoxication is delayed in onset and may occur even when initial symptoms from exposure are mild.

 Organophosphate compounds are used as chemical warfare agents (nerve gas), petroleum additives, insecticides, lubricants, antioxidants, flame retardants, and plastic modifiers.
 The best characterized peripheral neuropathy caused by these compounds in humans is that due to triorthocresyl phosphate, although exposure to other organophosphates such as chlorpyrifos, mipafox, trichlorfon, and leptophos may cause a similar neuropathy.
 In spite of the multiple uses of these compounds, group exposure in the occupational setting is rare.
 Intoxication typically occurs due to accidental pesticide exposure from agricultural spraying.
 This may occur in those individuals mixing or applying the pesticide or through dermal exposure from those working in the fields shortly after spraying (22).
 Exposure to and possible toxicity from organophosphorus compounds have also been reported in sheep dippers (16).
 Most organophosphate esters are quickly degraded in the environment.
 Pesticides containing organophosphate are also intentionally ingested in suicide attempts, and in some locations are the most common cause of organophosphate poisoning (02).
-In 1 case, attempted injection of malathion seemed to cause focal injury of the median nerve in a delayed fashion (13).
-A report indicated that intentional subcutaneous injection of chlorpyrifos caused a severe case of organophosphorous poisoning (31).
+In one case, attempted injection of malathion seemed to cause focal injury of the median nerve in a delayed fashion (13).
+A report indicated that intentional subcutaneous injection of chlorpyrifos caused a severe case of organophosphorus poisoning (32).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.